AjayTripathy/kubecost-quickstart/README.md

 >

-We package a suggestion for roles for your helm service.From the kubecost-quickstart directory, run:
+We package a suggestion for roles and role-based access control for your helm service.From the kubecost-quickstart directory, run:

 > kubectl apply -f helm.yaml